jswu18/jswu18.github.io/blog-posts/the-kernel-stein-discrepancy.md

 ### Visualising Stein Kernels

 Because of their complex formulation, it can be difficult to have an intuitive understanding of Stein kernels.
 Visualisations may help build an understanding of what's going on.
+The resulting Stein kernel can be quite complex, but we can see how they are constructed with a series of simpler components.

 #### Laplace Distribution